linux-nvme/nvme-cli/doc/rst/types.rst

 ``maxdna``
-  Maximum Domain Namespace Attachments indicates the maximum of the sum of the numver of namespaces attached to each I/O controller in the Domain.
+  Maximum Domain Namespace Attachments indicates the maximum of the sum of the number of namespaces attached to each I/O controller in the Domain.

 ``maxcna``